top of page

 Ply-lining the shower; @vandogtraveller

 Cutting the plywood so that it matches up with the curve of the wall can be a bit tricky - in fact, done by eye it is nearly impossible to do perfectly.
-Luckily, there is a clever technique called 'scribing' that you can employ!
+Luckily, there is a clever technique called 'scribing' that you can employ.

-A scribe allows us to get the ply completely flush against the van wall!
-I suggest buying one as it will come in enormously useful during all the woodwork in your van!
+A scribe allows us to get the ply completely flush against the van wall.
+I suggest buying one as it will come in enormously useful during all the woodwork in your van.
+Next you need to line the interior of the shower with PVC sheeting.
+The PVC sheeting is the waterproof material that lines the campervan shower unit.

 First you will need to cut the PVC sheet to shape.
 You can use the same scribing technique above to cut the PVC to shape.